Oil & Gas

 Global Marine has a wide range of offshore support vessels capable of carrying out a diverse range of subsea engineering projects, able to operate in both deep and shallow water.

-The Global Symphony is a purpose-built IMR and ROV support vessel, designed to address the demands of deepwater remote intervention, renewables, construction and survey markets.
-The vessel offers significantly increased deck space, with additional features which enhance her overall utility and productivity, particularly in a construction support role.
+The Global Symphony is a purpose-built IMR and ROV support vessel, designed to address the demands of deepwater remote intervention, renewables, cable installation and survey markets.
+The vessel offers significantly increased deck space, with additional features which enhance her overall utility and productivity.

-The Global Symphony is a multi-purpose vessel built in 2011 with an extensive 1,400m² deck space, and proven experience on projects in the offshore renewables and oil & gas markets.
+The Global Symphony is a multi-purpose vessel built in 2011 with an extensive 1,400m² deck space, and also has proven experience on projects in the offshore renewables and oil & gas markets.

 Networker is the first purpose-built cable-working barge in South East Asia.
 One of the largest vessels of her kind, she is specifically designed to provide shallow water expertise throughout the Asia Pacific region.

 Networker can overcome the most challenging seabed terrain, whilst her all-electric drive ensures maximum flexibility and control during narrow corridor cable installation operations.

 The purpose-built barge has been involved in numerous installation projects, which include a number supporting oil and gas customers.
 Networker completed the installation and burial of 71km of fibre optic cable in Papua New Guinea for Saipem as well as undertaking a cable installation project which required using Global Marine’s rock cutting specialist equipment in Russia for Sakhalin Energy IC.